-This old fashioned pound cake recipe is the one my Grandma made and I grew up eating.
+This is the best pound cake recipe and it’s the one my Grandma made that I grew up eating.

-What I Love About This Old Fashioned Pound Cake Recipe
+What I Love About This Pound Cake Recipe

 - Perfect velvety texture